mozilla-releng/staging-xpi-manifest/docs/adding-a-new-xpi.md

 To enable releases for your new repo, go to the xpi manifest repo (this one).

-The source repository must be added to `taskgraph.repositories` in [taskcluster/ci/config.yml](../taskcluster/ci/config.yml).
+The source repository must be added to `taskgraph.repositories` in the xpi manifest repo's [taskcluster/ci/config.yml](../taskcluster/ci/config.yml).
 If this is the first xpi in your source repo, you need to add it.

 Then, the xpi needs to be added to the [xpi manifest](../xpi-manifest.yml).
-The `repo-prefix` will refer to the repository key name under `taskgraph.repositories` in `taskcluster/ci/config.yml`.
+The `repo-prefix` will refer to the repository key name under `taskgraph.repositories` in the xpi manifest repo's `taskcluster/ci/config.yml`.

 The commit should run sanity checks on pull request and push; make sure the decision task goes green.